jamietanna/sarahseewhy.github.io/_posts/2019-02-15-reflection-week-7.md

 It's so good I can't put it down.

-I'm itching to do a tech talk or series of posts on the concepts in the book.
+I'm itching to do a tech talk or series of posts on the book.